chajoo0/chajoo0.github.io/_pages/about.md

 I will be on the market in 2024-2025.
 My name pronounces as Joo-young, with 'Joo' as in zoo and 'young' as in [we are young](https://youtu.be/Sv6dMFF_yts?feature=shared).

-My primary research field is on Econometric Theory, where I've mostly done research on big data/ machine learning topics.
+My primary research field is on Econometrics, where I've mostly done research on big data/ machine learning topics.
 My **job market paper** is on local projections inference with high-dimensional covariates.
 Click **[here](https://drive.google.com/file/d/1zDoOTL6MqoVcN1KEJhjs2qlXNwv6x_vh/view?usp=drive_link)** for the latest version of my job market paper!
 I'm also enthusiastic about topics on causal inferences.

 You can access my most recent **CV** by clicking **[here](https://drive.google.com/file/d/1oCFgG8x9EWe-CSvmTBnh9q42bzRuVuPQ/view?usp=drive_link)**.